Above Ground Burial in a Philadelphia Catholic Mausoleum

 Schedule a consultation to speak with a burial planning advisor about securing cemetery products.

-Four steps for above-ground burial in a Catholic mausoleum:
+Four steps for above-ground burial in a Catholic community mausoleum:

 Casket protection is also available with all crypts contained in a private mausoleum.
 Please contact the specific Archdiocese of Philadelphia cemetery of interest for more information.